IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

 ### Discussion
-Comparison of columns A and B shows that there is a not insignificant overhead from calling a typeclass method, even when it do.esn't do any real work: times are increased by an average of 7.5% for the validation benchmarks and 10% for the nofib benchmarks.
+Comparison of columns A and B shows that there is a not insignificant overhead from calling a typeclass method, even when it doesn't do any real work: times are increased by an average of 7.5% for the validation benchmarks and 10% for the nofib benchmarks.